JustAnyones/Pidroid/README.md

 alembic upgrade head
 ```

+You might have to provide the postgres DSN as an environment variable as stated in the [manual](#configuration).

 Lastly, all you have to do is run the bot.
 You can do so by running this command:

 ```shell